 DIY Harry Potter Robe Pattern Directions

-Line the hood of the robe but not the rest.
-Since you’re using polar fleece it won’t fray so there is no need to line the inside, plus it would get very very hot with 2 layers of fleece.
+Plus, it would get very, very hot with two layers of fleece.
 However, if you’re making this as a DIY Harry Potter Costume for Halloween and it’s cold where you live, you may want to go ahead and line the robe.

 How to Create the Applique Letters